-This Show me button, demonstrates a type 1 event.
+This Video, demonstrates a type 1 event.
 I need to collect data on all attendees and want to enter multiple people on the same registration:

 In the case where you are just selling something and do not need to capture attendee details, you would probably want to change the Reg Type column to describe what you are selling.
 In the case of the Lincoln School Party:

 We have changed the Reg Type to Pizza Slices and have added our menu of pizza choices.